The Most Common Types Of Crane Accidents

 Struck-by accidents happen when a moving object hits a person, like a swinging load or falling materials from a crane.
 These are among the most common causes of fatal crane injuries.

-The U.S. Bureau of Labor Statistics states that struck-by incidents account for many crane-related deaths.
-Many incidents happen when workers enter the lift zone or loads aren’t properly secured.
+The U.S. Bureau of Labor Statistics reports that struck-by incidents account for many crane-related deaths.
+Many incidents happen when workers enter the lift zone or when loads aren’t properly secured.

 To reduce the risk of being struck: